 7. Tour Shibukawa City For Locations of Initial D

 If you’re a fan of the Initial D manga, then you’ll want to check out the locations around Shibukawa City (県渋川) that were used as inspiration for the story.
 From the Touge (mountain pass) roads that the characters race on to the mountain passes and valleys that provide the stunning backdrop, there’s plenty to see and do.
-Some of the most popular attractions include the Akina pass (which in real life is the Jomo-Sanzan Panorama Highway), which is where the opening scene of the manga takes place.
-Furthermore, the city itself launched an initiative in summer 2022 to revitalize tourism after the manga and anime’s popularity and has sponsored a few taxis modeled after some of the story’s iconic models, adding up to the existing manhole covers with character designs scattered around Shibukawa.
+Some of the most popular attractions include the Akina Pass (which in real life is the Jomo-Sanzan Panorama Highway), which is where the opening scene of the manga takes place.
+Furthermore, the city itself launched an initiative in the summer of 2022 to revitalize tourism after the manga and anime’s popularity and has sponsored a few taxis modeled after some of the story’s iconic models, adding up to the existing manhole covers with character designs scattered around Shibukawa.

 ▶ Shibukawa City’s Initial D collaboration official website: https://initiald-shibukawa.com/